CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "airtight": false,                // Default false.
 If true, can contain gas.
     "ablative": false,                // Default false.
 If true, this item holds a single ablative plate.
 Make sure to include a flag_restriction on the type of plate that can be added.
     "holster": false,                 // Default false.
 If true, only one stack of items can be placed inside this pocket, or one item if that item is not count_by_charges.
     "open_container": false,          // Default false.
-If true, the contents of this pocket will spill if this item is placed into another item.
+If true, the contents of this pocket will spill if this item is worn by a character or placed into another item.
     "fire_protection": false,         // Default false.
 If true, the pocket protects the contained items from exploding if tossed into a fire.
     "transparent": false              // Default false.
 If true, the pocket is transparent, as you can see items inside it afar; in the future this would be used for light also
     "extra_encumbrance": 3,           // Additional encumbrance given to character, if this pocket is used